 Managing teachers: the centrality of teacher management to quality education.
-Lessons from developing countries Chikondi Mpokosa Susy Ndaruhutse Susy Ndaruhutse Head of global programme quality Susy is responsible for Education Development Trust’s global work supporting education system reform.
-With 20 years’ experience of working collaboratively with low- and middle-income governments, multilateral and bilateral donors, and NGOs on policy, strategy, finance and capacity development initiatives, she uses her expertise to oversee the quality of our work.
-She is a strong believer in drawing from the best available global evidence on what works, but taking into account the local political, economic and social context to ensure that all the work we do is responsive to local needs and leaves a lasting legacy for future generations of young people.
+Lessons from developing countries Chikondi Mpokosa Susy Ndaruhutse Susy Ndaruhutse Susy consults on projects and research with Education Development Trust, having previously worked for the organisation as part of her 20 years’ experience of working collaboratively with low- and middle-income governments, multilateral and bilateral donors, and NGOs on policy, strategy, finance and capacity development initiatives.
+She strongly believes in drawing from the best available global evidence on what works, but consistently highlights the need to take local political, economic and social contexts into account to not only ensure that education systems are responsive to local needs, but that successful interventions leave a lasting legacy for future generations of young people.
 Carole McBride Stephen Nock Jonathan Penson This report offers a rich menu of examples from different countries of good practice in teacher management and support.
 This report gathers together learning from primary research undertaken by Edcucation Development Trust (formerly CfBT Education Trust) and VSO in thirteen developing countries and from other available national level research and international synthesis reports concerning the human resource aspects of quality education and in particular the role of teachers.
 For the quality of teaching and learning to be improved the report argues that: the role of headteachers is crucial for improving teacher management and teacher motivation and ultimately for improving learning outcomes for girls and boys.
 The introduction of management training for school leaders would reap countless rewards, and should be prioritised management of education has many dimensions, but the biggest investment of funds and human resources has always been and should always be in teachers.
 With 18 million new teachers needed by 2015, it is vital that governments and donors prioritise teacher management the quality of teacher training dictates the quality of teaching.
 Moves to reduce the length and quality of pre-service teacher training to cut costs and meet the demand for 18 million new teachers by 2015, are damaging the quality of teaching and learning.
 When teachers are not adequately trained, children are denied their right to a quality education gender and inclusion should be addressed in teacher management and training systems: to ensure that there are a representative number of positive role models for girls, boys, children with disabilities and those from other excluded groups; so that teachers enjoy equal pay and conditions; and so that girls and so called ‘hard to reach’ children have a better chance of improved learning outcomes.